 1) You Have Anemia

 According to one study, iron-deficient individuals without diabetes had higher A1C more frequently.
-When classified by gender, the study found that iron-deficient women were more likely to have higher levels of A1C.
+When classified by gender, the study found that iron-deficient women were more likely to have a higher A1C reading.

 2) You Have Kidney Disease or Liver Disease

-Those who suffer from kidney disease may find it more challenging to rely on the efficiency of A1C tests.
+Those who suffer from kidney disease may find it more challenging to rely on the efficacy of A1C tests.
 Kidney disease can cause complications like anemia, malnutrition, and even kidney failure.

 These factors may affect the results of an A1C test.
 In the case of liver disease, the A1C test may also not be an accurate predictor of glycemic control due to factors such as anemia, which can affect your red blood cells.